Disneyland: 1990s

 In the late 1990s, work began to expand the one-park, one-hotel property.
 Disneyland Park, the Disneyland Hotel, the site of the original parking lot, and acquired surrounding properties were earmarked to become part of the Disneyland Resort.
-At that time, the property saw the addition of the Disney California Adventure theme park, a shopping, dining and entertainment complex named Downtown Disney, a remodeled Disneyland Hotel, the construction of Disney's Grand Californian Hotel & Spa, and the acquisition and re-branding of the Pan Pacific Hotel as Disney's Paradise Pier Hotel.
+At that time, the property saw the addition of the Disney California Adventure theme park, a shopping, dining and entertainment complex named Downtown Disney, a remodeled Disneyland Hotel, the construction of Disney's Grand Californian Hotel & Spa, and the acquisition and re-branding of the Pan Pacific Hotel as Disney's Paradise Pier Hotel (renamed to Pixar Place Hotel in 2024).
 The park was renamed "Disneyland Park" to distinguish it from the larger complex under construction.
 Because the existing parking lot (south of Disneyland) was repurposed by these projects, the six-level, 10,250-space Mickey and Friends parking structure was constructed in the northwest corner.
 Upon completion in 2000, it was the largest parking structure in the United States.

 The park's management team during the mid-1990s was a source of controversy among fans and employees.
 In an effort to boost profits, various changes were begun by then-executives Cynthia Harriss and Paul Pressler.
 While their initiatives provided a short-term increase in shareholder returns, they drew widespread criticism for their lack of foresight.
 The retail backgrounds of Harriss and Pressler led to a gradual shift in Disneyland's focus from attractions to merchandising.
 Outside consultants McKinsey & Company were brought in to help streamline operations, resulting in many changes and cutbacks.
 After nearly a decade of deferred maintenance, the original park was showing signs of neglect.
 Fans of the park decried the perceived decline in customer value and park quality and rallied for the dismissal of the management team.